lindacom/python/README3.md

 len(sal_info)
 ```

-To delete an element
+delete an element:

 ```
 del sal_info['Atlanta']
 ```

-To empty a dictionary
+To empty a dictionary:

 ```
 sal_info.clear()
 ```

-To create an empty dictionary
+To create an empty dictionary:

 ```
 sal_info = dict()
 ```

-Iterating through a dictionary
+Iterating through a dictionary:

 ```
 if ('Dallas' in sal_info):